PoisotLab/ms_network_prediction/manuscript.md

 ## How could predictions for individual species, such as those used by IPBES/IUCN, be improved by considering ecological interactions?

 ## What is the spatial scale suitable for the prediction of species interactions?
+*Whose interaction are you looking for?* The spatial scale of interactions vary with species behaviour, size, phenological characteristics, and also with phylogenetic resolution (whether we are investigating individual-based networks or food webs, for example).
+Having that in mind, we can think of “small scale” and “large scale” as a property relative to the overall system we are investigating.
+*Small scale, if time-specific.* Small scale would focus on interactions that occur at individual and population levels, and therefore are much more prone to variability.
+In this sense, the spatial scale of prediction would have to be sufficient to capture life-range variation (both in the environment and in the species pool).
+The downside is that it would probably require a lot of high quality training data.
+As we gain on precision, we would lose on generality.
+*Large scale, when phenology is irrelevant.* When investigating interactions between species and higher levels, the evolutionary timescale takes place.
+This means that population and individual variation “average out”, and now spatial scale can be large enough to capture steep environmental changes, extinctions and species turnover.
+The downside is that it would be cool only at large temporal scales too, as it would ignore ongoing population dynamics.
+As we gain on generality, we would lose on precision.
+[@Bartomeus2016ComFra; @Trojelsgaard2016EcoNeta]

 # Giving a temporal component to network predictions requires forecasting